ga-curriculum/ml-workflow-and-best-practices/machine-learning-workflow/README.md

 - **End Outcome:** A clean, structured dataset ready for analysis and model training.

 ### Step 4: Exploratory Data Analysis (EDA)
-EDA helps in understanding the data distribution, relationships between variables, and patterns that might affect the model’s performance.
+EDA helps in understanding the data distribution, relationships between variables, and patterns that might affect the model's performance.
 This step often involves visualizations (histograms, scatter plots, box plots) and statistical summaries (mean, variance, correlations).
 - **Starting Point:** A preprocessed dataset.
 - **End Outcome:** Insights into the data, identification of important features, and potential data issues that need further handling.